alirezasalemi7/PR-RAG/README.md

 # Evaluation using ICAT

-To evaluate the responses using ICAT score, we use the following script:
+To evaluate the responses using the [ICAT](https://arxiv.org/abs/2501.03545) score, run the following script:

 ```shell
 python icat_score.py \